 We quite often get asked, why can some countries which don't seem to be in Europe in a traditional sense, take part in the Eurovision Song Contest.
 Here's why.

-Namely, all active Members (brown on the map) of the European Broadcasting Union (EBU) can take part in the Eurovision Song Contest.
+Namely, all Members of the European Broadcasting Union (EBU) can take part in the Eurovision Song Contest.

-Every year, the invitation to participate in the contest is sent out to all active Members.
+Every year, the invitation to participate in the contest is sent out to all Members.
 While some of them choose not to take part, most of them do.
+Associates of the EBU may also be eligible to enter the Eurovision Song Contest, this is decided by the Reference Group, the governing body of the Eurovision Song Contest, on a case by case basis.

 Who can become Members of the EBU?